MarcosMMarques/Instituto-Federal/GoLang/README.md

-# Algorithms for learning Go.
+# Algorithms for learning Go
+> Applying technichians of Clean Code